 Race licence number 2019-37290.

-The Truro Half Marathon is 13.1 miles from Truro out to Feock and back via Playing Place and Porth Kea.
+The Truro Half Marathon sponsored by Duchy Plant Hire is 13.1 miles from Truro out to Feock and back via Playing Place and Porth Kea.
 This is a hard and hilly half marathon and is part of the Cornwall Glass Grand Prix Series.

 Keep up to date with the latest about Truro Half Marathon by liking Truro Half Marathon’s Facebook page.

-Online entries are open from 10th February 2019 on the Runbritain website.
-Bulk club entries and paper entries (form to be added shortly) will be open from 1st March.
+Online entries are open on the Runbritain website.
+Bulk club entries and paper/postal entries are open.
 Pre-entries must be received by 30th August 2019.
 Online entries will close on 30th August 2019.

 Unaffiliated – £19.00